-Interest rate swaps are valued based on the applicable swap curve at the time of valuation.
+These transactions are valued based on the applicable swap curve at the time of valuation.
 Derivative contracts are to be used only to hedge balance amounts and to enable payments obligations to be met.
 Derivative contracts may be struck only with counterparties with high credit quality.